Milimeter/algo_chat/README.md

 </div>

-Many Others Fuctionalities were discuss and display in this app Download and enjoy the App.
+Many Others Fuctionalities were discussed and displayed in this app Download and enjoy the App.
 Thanks